8 Steps for a Successful Salesforce Implementation (2024)

 When building your Salesforce implementation plan, remember that it’s your team who will determine whether or not the platform will be used.

-A whitepaper on CRM Salesforce and Forrester released in 2021 noted: “CRM deployments often fail to deliver expected results because employees don’t use the CRM.
+A whitepaper on CRM Salesforce from Forrester found: “CRM deployments often fail to deliver expected results because employees don’t use the CRM.
 They don’t understand the value that CRM can impart to their jobs.
 They also often don’t know how to use the CRM features because of inadequate training.”

 Invest in your employees as much as you invest in the CRM.
 Ask them what they want to see from the platform and how you can best support them through the transition.
 Make sure they have all the resources they need, and that leadership continues to listen to their needs as Salesforce implementation wraps up.

 A CRM is a living system that supports your team.
 Continue actively (and regularly) seeking out employee input on ways to improve, and you’ll prevent the dreaded low adoption rates that plague so many implementations.